|Major Honours||World Cup (2) European Championships (2), Confederations Cup (2)|

 France's all-time record appearance-maker, Lilian Thuram, is another player who excelled largely thanks to the influence of Wenger in his career.
 After his spell at Monaco, Thuram went on to play for Parma, Juventus and Barcelona.

 Tottenham goalkeeper Hugo Lloris currently holds the record for most games played as France captain, and will go down as one of the country's most successful skippers of all time.

-Another number-one in Fabian Barthez has also etched his name into France's footballing history books, with the most World Cup appearances for his country.
+Fabian Barthez is another No.1 who has also etched his name into France's history books, having amassed the most World Cup appearances for his country.

 Legendary France striker Just Fontaine holds the astonishing record of scoring the most goals in a single World Cup campaign, returning 13 in six at the 1958 tournament.

 France have a strong rivalry with Italy, having competed against them in several important matches.
 This rivalry was only heightened by Zidane's infamous headbutt on Materazzi, allegedly after being provoked with a personal insult related to a family member.